Thinkmill/ts-gql/docs/no-transform.md

 ## Migrating

-To ease with migrating, you can set the mode to `"mixed"` instead of `"no-transform"`, this will allow importing from both `@ts-gql/tag` and `@ts-gql/tag/no-transform` and therefore allow migrating.
+To ease with migrating, you can set the mode to `"mixed"` instead of `"no-transform"`, this will allow importing from both `@ts-gql/tag` and `@ts-gql/tag/no-transform`.
 Note when using `"mixed"`, you still need to use the Babel plugin.
 When you're done migrating, you can change the mode to`"no-transform"` and you won't need to use the Babel plugin.

 ```json
 "ts-gql": {